FIFTY SHADES OF GREEN

 The colour and texture is a result of the particular alchemy created by the potters of Tamegrout – a small village in the Draa Valley of Southern Morocco – and remains a family affair handed down the generations.

-The characteristic green colour comes from the particular combination of the clay from the Draa River bed ,the composition of the glaze and a single firing process.
+Sitting on the edge of the Sahara, the characteristic green colour comes from the particular combination of the clay from the Draa River bed ,the composition of the glaze and a single firing process.